vmware-archive/scripted/README.md

 - Fast startup, lightweight.
 - Syntax highlighting for JavaScript, HTML and CSS.
 - Errors and warnings:
-	- JSLint is integrated to provide error/warning markers on JavaScript code.
+	- JSHint is integrated to provide error/warning markers on JavaScript code.
 	- AMD and CommonJS module resolution: there is basic resolution where unresolved references will be marked as errors.
 - Content assist:
 	- Basic content assist for HTML, CSS